compose-spec/compose-spec/05-services.md

 `interval`, `timeout` and `start_period` are [specified as durations](11-extension.md#specifying-durations).

-`test` defines the command the Compose implementation will run to check container health.
+`test` defines the command Compose will run to check container health.
 It can be either a string or a list.
 If it's a list, the first item must be either `NONE`, `CMD` or `CMD-SHELL`.
 If it's a string, it's equivalent to specifying `CMD-SHELL` followed by that string.